200 MPa He Pressure Regulators

-- Dismount the pressure reducer and extract the bottle from the platform of the crate.
+- Remove the pressure reducer and extract the bottle from the platform of the crate.

-- Mount and attach the new bottle on the platform of the crate.
+- Install and attach the new bottle on the platform of the crate.

-- Screw the pressure reducer by hand (without tool).
+- Screw the pressure reducer in by hand (without tool).

-- Open the bottle and tune the pressure regulator so that 150 bar is indicated on the control panel (synoptic).
+- Open the bottle and adjust the pressure regulator so that 150 bar is indicated on the control panel (synoptic).

-For releasing the pressure, enter a "Sample Setpoint" of 0.00 with the arrow keys on the Eurotherm and wait.
-It takes about 35 minutes when starting from 100 MPa (1000 bar) when the temperature is high enough to truly release the pressure in the cell.
-If the temperature is too low, one must warm up the cell so as to follow the solidification curve of He.
+To release the pressure, enter a "Sample Setpoint" of 0.00 using the arrow keys on the Eurotherm and wait.
+This takes about 35 minutes when starting from 100 MPa (1000 bar) when the temperature is high enough to truly release the pressure in the cell.
+If the temperature is too low, you must warm up the cell in order to follow the solidification curve of He.

 Once the pressure at about 0: